Automatic Traffic Scenario Conversion from OpenSCENARIO to CommonRoad: Numerical Experiments

 \subsection{Scenario Evaluation on CommonRoad}

 We demonstrate the practicality of our converter by evaluating an OpenSCENARIO scenario\footnote{OpenSCENARIO ID: pedestrian\_collision} using CommonRoad tools.
 In this scenario, the ego vehicle and a pedestrian follow predefined routes, where the pedestrian jaywalks.
 Fully comprehending the scenario based solely on the OpenSCENARIO file is challenging.
 To obtain a deeper understanding, we use our converter to simulate the traffic and show the simulated result in Fig.~\ref{fig:ped-a}.
-Afterwards, we evaluate the scenario in the CommonRoad framework in the following paragraphs: \paragraph{Collision Checking} we use the open-source toolbox CommonRoad Drivability Checker \cite{PekIV20} to check the drivability of the ego vehicle's trajectory.
-It can be verified that the ego vehicle's trajectory is kinematically feasible; however, it collides with the pedestrian at $5.5s$.
+Afterwards, we evaluate the scenario with CommonRoad tools in the following paragraphs: \paragraph{Collision Checking} we use the open-source toolbox CommonRoad Drivability Checker \cite{PekIV20} to check the drivability of the trajectory of the ego vehicle.
+It can be verified that this trajectory is kinematically feasible; however, it collides with the pedestrian at $5.5s$.
 The collision occupancies are highlighted in Fig.~\ref{fig:ped-b}. \paragraph{Motion Planning} using CommonRoad, motion planners can be easily benchmarked.
 As shown in Fig.~\ref{fig:ped-c}, the popular motion planner described in \cite{werling2012optimal} successfully avoids collision with the pedestrian by maneuvering the ego vehicle to the left. \paragraph{Criticality Comparison} CommonRoad is also equipped with various criticality measures through its tool CommonRoad-CriMe \cite{YuanfeiLin2023CriMe}, which are designed to objectively evaluate the safety and threat level of traffic scenarios.
 As an example, we use time-to-collision (TTC), worst-time-to-collision (WTTC), time-to-react (TTR), drivable area (DA), brake threat number (BTN), and steer threat number (STN) to evaluate the converted scenario.
-The curves in Fig.~\ref{fig:ped-cd} all show that the scenario is getting more critical over time.
-The TTR curve indicates that there are no available evasive maneuvers to avoid the collision after $4.8s$. \paragraph{Safety Verification and Trajectory Repairing} CommonRoad offers the tool SPOT \cite{KoschiSPOT} to predict the occupancy set of obstacles based on legal behaviors.
-With SPOT, we can safeguard the ego vehicle within a given time interval by ensuring that the planned trajectory is collision-free against the predicted occupancy set \cite{christian2020nature}.
-As a result, in Fig.~\ref{fig:ped-repair}, the ego vehicle is considered legally safe at $2.6s$ along the intended trajectory but not at $3.8s$, as the latter could pose a danger to the pedestrian when it is inattentive and jaywalks.
-To efficiently ensure safety for the situation at $3.8s$, we employ the trajectory repairing method described in \cite{YuanfeiLin2021} and \cite{YuanfeiLin2022a}.
-This approach keeps the trajectory before the TTR unchanged while repairing the remaining part.
-Thereby the ego vehicle fully brakes to prevent any potential harm to the pedestrian.
+The curves in Fig.~\ref{fig:ped-d} all show that the scenario is getting more critical over time.
+The TTR curve indicates that there are no available evasive maneuvers to avoid the collision after $4.8s$.